 Make sure your letter contains the following:

-No lies, no tall tales, no cases of mistaken identity.
+Accurate Information: No lies, no tall tales, no cases of mistaken identity.
 It is why it's important to have that conversation with your co-worker before you write the letter.
-You might remember that he spearheaded a project that boosted sales 10 percent, but in fact, that was his cubicle-mate.
+You might remember that he spearheaded a project that boosted sales 10%, but in fact, that was his cubicle-mate.
 Make sure you get the details right.

-And speaking of boosting sales 10 percent, that's the kind of information you want to provide – "10 percent" is better than just "boosted sales."
+Measurable Data: And speaking of boosting sales 10%, that's the kind of information you want to provide – "boosted sales 10%" is better than just "boosted sales."
 The more specific you can be, the better.
 If you can show how your colleague made or saved the company money, so much the better.

 Dear Ms. Johnson,